HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 That being said, you’ll get similar efficiency from a new Worcester boiler, and you can check prices for those here.

 So, they provide plenty of power to heat your home and provide more than adequate hot water, the question is, how do ATAG’s boiler prices stack up to other leading brands?

 This is the only negative when it comes to ATAG boilers; they’re not as cheap as you might think.
 In fact, they’re comparable to brands such as Worcester, Vaillant, Baxi and Ideal.

 Mostly, that comes down to the fact that they’re not in high demand, and lower volume is always going to mean that price is higher than it could be.
 At the plumbing merchant I worked at, over two years we didn’t sell a single ATAG boiler, but sold 1,000s of Worcester/Ideal boilers over the same period.

 So, unless you find an installer that fits them in volume, and who buys from a merchant who buys/sells them in high volume, it’s likely you’ll get another leading brand for the same price, or less.

 Typically, this is going to mean paying around £2,000 for a 27kw IC Economiser.
-If you compared that to a Worcester Bosch 25i here (the equivalent boiler), you’d be looking at a similar price.
+If you compared that to a Worcester Bosch 25i here (the equivalent boiler), you’d be looking at prices starting at £1,770.

 ATAG Vs Worcester Boilers